toshimaru/blog.toshima.ru/_posts/2020-01-02-rails-migration-bulk-true.md

 ## User table schema

-This is `users` table for a sample.
+Here is the `users` table schema for reference:

 ```
 mysql> desc users;